ecatalano/ecatalano/README.md

 - 👋 Hi, I’m @ecatalano
-- 👀 I’m interested in machine learning, computer graphics, algorithms, and everything in-between.
-I strive to find elegant solutions to complex problems.
+- 👀 I’m interested in machine learning, computer graphics, algorithms, and everything in-between
-- 🌱 I’m currently learning to build neural networks from scratch
+- 🌱 I’m currently learning to use Recurrent Neural Networks for use in Natural Language Processing
-- 📫 You can reach me at elliot.catalano@gmail.com or check out my website at elliotcat.com (a work in progress)
+- 📫 You can reach me at elliot.catalano@gmail.com

 <!---
 ecatalano/ecatalano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.